 We wanted to be surrounded by all of our favourite people and for there to be lots of delicious food!

 I took charge of the main planning, always asking Marlon’s advice before booking things.
 I wanted there to be lots of romance and for everyone to have a good time.
 Everything turned out better than planned, we were both extremely happy with all of the small details and how they all went together.
+We were so pleased to find you at The Tylney Hall Wedding Fair and knew immediately that you were the photographer for us

 I captured so many special moments during the day of you Marlon; you and your Nan, reading Alice’s card to you, and then that first moment you saw Alice walking down the aisle – what will be the lasting memory of the day for you?